Analysis | What the Jan. 6 committee subpoenas targeting the day’s rallies do not include

 The subpoenas issued by the select committee Wednesday focus on the individuals identified as rally organizers in the permit for the rally at the Ellipse, including Kremer and her mother, Amy Kremer.
 They do not, however, include those who sought permits from the Capitol Police for rallies there.

 This is a noticeable gap.
-It’s not just that the rally at the Capitol was an early indicator of what was to come or that it was obviously located right at the place where violence broke out on the day of the riot, it’s also that the rally was obviously a function of the fringier elements of Trump’s coalition and included close allies of Trump’s.
+It’s not just that the rally at the Capitol was an early indicator of what was to come or that it was obviously located right at the place where violence broke out on the day of the riot.
+It’s also that the rally was obviously a function of the fringier elements of Trump’s coalition and included close allies of Trump’s.
 (A question posed to the committee about the lack of a subpoena centered on the Capitol rally was not answered by the time of publication.)

 ProPublica reported in June that the merger of the fringe rally at the Capitol and the one at the Ellipse had prompted some concern among organizers.
 It obtained a text message from Amy Kremer sent Dec.
 27: “The WH and team Trump are aware of the situation with Ali and Cindy.
 I need to be the one to handle both.”
 The “Cindy” referred to in the message is Cindy Chafian, who had submitted permit applications on behalf of Kremer’s group but also was working with conspiracy theorist Alex Jones, who’d helped sponsor Jan.
 6 events in exchange for a speaking slot.
 (Kylie Kremer alleges that at a rally in December, Jones threatened to push her off the stage.)
 Jones and Stone both ended up being shunted onto the lineup for the rally on the evening of Jan.
 5.

 That apparently was a result of the White House’s intervention.
 According to ProPublica, Trump aide Katrina Pierson assured the president on Jan.
 4 that the rally on the morning of Jan.
 6 would be about him and his speech and that people such as Alexander and Jones would not speak.
-Chafian was put in charge of the evening event and hers is the name on the permit granted by the Park Service.
+Chafian was put in charge of the evening event, and hers is the name on the permit granted by the Park Service.

 The subpoenas issued by the Jan.
 6 select committee do dip into this overlap.
 Chafian is among those included in the current batch of subpoenas, with the letter sent to her focusing both on the original permit she requested on behalf of Kremer’s group and on the Jan.
 5 event.
 Pierson also has been subpoenaed, with the ProPublica reporting on her conversation with Trump being identified as an area of inquiry.
 In the committee’s earlier subpoenas, it requested that the National Archives provide copies of any communication between the White House and Jones, Stone, Alexander and others.
 But there is no subpoena centered on the permitting for the rally at the Capitol.